Urban climatology: Temperature and urban heat island effect

 Urban environments, and slightly downwind, are typically warmer than their surroundings, as documented over a century ago by Howard.
 Urban areas are islands or spots on the broader scale compared with more rural surrounding land.
 The spatial distribution of temperatures occurs in tandem with temporal changes, which are both causally related to anthropogenic sources.

 The urban environment has two atmosphere layers, besides the planetary boundary layer (PBL) outside and extending well above the city: (1) The urban boundary layer is due to the spatially integrated heat and moisture exchanges between the city and its overlying air.
 (2) The surface of the city corresponds to the level of the urban canopy layer.
 Fluxes across this plane comprise those from individual units, such as roofs, canyon tops, trees, lawns, and roads, integrated over larger land-use divisions (for example, suburbs).
 The urban heat island effect has been a major focus of urban climatological studies, and in general the effect the urban environment has on local meteorological conditions.
 These are sometimes measured by micronets or mesonets, as well as by Earth observation satellites.

 Pollution

 The field also includes the topics of air quality, radiation fluxes, microclimates and even issues traditionally associated with architectural design and engineering, such as wind engineering.
 Causes and effects of pollution as understood through urban climatology are becoming more important for urban planning.

 Precipitation

-Changes in winds and convection patterns over and around cities impacts precipitation.
+Changes in winds and convection patterns over and around cities impact precipitation.
 Contributing factors are believed to be urban heat island, heightened surface roughness, and increased aerosol concentration.